deltaquebec/dquigley.dev/research.md

 Hyperbolic spaces are geometries with a **negative (sectional) curvature**.
 It is precisely this negative curvature that grants us access to efficient representation of hierarchical and non-linear information.
 In hyperbolic space, the distance between points grows exponentially as we move away from a central point.
 Hyperbolic space allows for a larger number of points to be represented within a given radius than is possible in Euclidean space.
 This increased capacity for representation can be especially useful in modeling large datasets or complex systems.

-An intriguing geometry is built from the p-adic numbers. **p-adic space** is a geoemtry defined by the p-adic numbers.
-There is no evidence that p-adic spaces represent the human management of language, but for machine-interpretability, it promises some interesting (and largely unexplored) directions with which to rescue efficiency of processing and understanding.
+An intriguing geometry is built from the $p$-adic numbers. **$p$-adic space** is a geoemtry defined by the $p$-adic numbers.
+There is no evidence that $p$-adic spaces represent the human management of language, but for machine-interpretability, it promises some interesting (and largely unexplored) directions with which to rescue efficiency of processing and understanding.

-In brief, to build a p-adic space:
+In brief, to build a $p$-adic space:

-1. Start with a prime number p and a sequence of digits representing an integer in base-p notation.
+1. Start with a prime number $p$ and a sequence of digits representing an integer in base-$p$ notation.
-2. Using this representation, we can define a distance metric on the p-adic numbers.
-The distance between two p-adic numbers a and b is defined as the reciprocal of the highest power of p that divides the difference between a and b.
+2. Using this representation, we can define a distance metric on the $p$-adic numbers.
+The distance between two $p$-adic numbers $a$ and $b$ is defined as the reciprocal of the highest power of $p$ that divides the difference between $a$ and $b$.
 This distance metric satisfies the axioms of a metric space, including the triangle inequality.
-3. Use category theory to bring coherence and offer a holistic framework that can encapsulate both paradigms; by grounding these connections in the realm of category theory, I aim to provide a rigorous mathematical foundation for these integrated models.

-A p-adic space is a metric space that is defined using the p-adic numbers as the underlying set of points and the p-adic distance metric.
+A $p$-adic space is a metric space that is defined using the $p$-adic numbers as the underlying set of points and the $p$-adic distance metric.

 <img src="/assets/padic.png" alt="3-adic space" style="float: right; margin-left: 20px; width: 240px;">

-p-adic spaces should provide better clustering of related data points than Euclidean space or hyperbolic space.
-This is because p-adic spaces can represent more points within a given radius than Euclidean or hyperbolic space.
+$p$-adic spaces should provide better clustering of related data points than Euclidean space or hyperbolic space.
+This is because $p$-adic spaces can represent more points within a given radius than Euclidean or hyperbolic space.

 There is no real reason to assume (besides perhaps visualization) that computational models should involve floating point approximations of points in a continuous Euclidean space.
 Intuition might invite the notion that integers, not floats, should make a better foundation for modeling (language), but done so such that the usual tools are still available such as calculus.
-Hence, the introduction of a framework of p-adic space, which happily (if you squint a little) support calculus and the triangle inequality (read, geometry), among others.
+Hence, the introduction of a framework of $p$-adic space, which happily (if you squint a little) support calculus and the triangle inequality (read, geometry), among others.

 ### Neural Network Theory